 Disabled travelers traveling to and from the Grand Forks International Airport can call the provider below to arrange for wheelchair accessible transport.

-GFK has one designated pet-relief area located outside the terminal, not far from the front doors in the north ticketing lobby.
-The area is wheelchair accessible.
-Because of security restrictions, there are no pet relief-areas available on the secured side.
+GFK has a designated pet relief area located outside the terminal, not far from the front doors in the north ticketing lobby.
+That area is wheelchair accessible.
+Once through security, airline representatives will accommodate passengers who need to be escorted to the “airside” pet relief area.

 Defibrillators are available in the terminal for use in cardiac emergencies.
 They are located in an area accessible by our 24-hour Operations Staff.
 Dial 9-911 from our Courtesy Phone and our Operations Staff will arrive within minutes.

 There are 3 unisex/family restrooms for adults traveling with children.
 All airport bathrooms also are all equipped with baby-changing tables for parents who need to change a diaper.
 Liquid baby formula and breast milk are allowed through security as long as the parent bringing it is with a child.
 Declare baby food or formula at passenger screening.